Category Archives: surveying

 Land surveying

-Land surveying is the art of establishing or re-establishing corners, lines, boundaries, and monuments of property/land based upon recorded documents, historical evidence, and present standards of practice.
+Land surveying is the art of establishing or re-establishing corners, lines, boundaries, and monuments of property or land.
+This is based upon recorded documents, historical evidence, and present standards of practice.
 It helps in preparation of topographical maps, planning, and estimation of project works, locating boundary lines, etc. Land surveying is classified into three types.

 • Topographical surveying